cisco-open/otel-java/smoke-tests/README.md

 link: ```https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/smoke-tests```

-Our tests consume their Docker images (which contains application to test the instrumented frameworks) from 'ghcr.io/open-telemetry/java-test-containers' where they can or from Epsagon when custom test app container is needed (included as subproject from this dir).
+Our tests consume their Docker images (which contains application to test the instrumented frameworks) from 'ghcr.io/open-telemetry/java-test-containers' where they can or from FSO when custom test app container is needed (included as subproject from this dir).